When logging into Facebook for the first time, Ecamm Live will ask for permission to manage Pages and Groups. Be sure to accept these prompts.

 Restrictions on Group Comments

-Due to Facebook privacy restrictions, when broadcasting to a closed or private Facebook Group, Ecamm Live is not able to display Group member names and profile photos unless the Group members have explicitly granted permission to the Ecamm Live app.
+Due to Facebook privacy restrictions, when broadcasting to a Facebook Group, Ecamm Live is not able to display Group member names and profile photos unless the Group members have explicitly granted permission to the Ecamm Live app.
 This means that comments from Group members who have not granted permission will show up anonymously.